okp4/data-join-tabular/README.md

                                   result DataFrame.
 If False,        the order
                                   of the join keys depends on the join type (how keyword).
-  -or, --onrigh TEXT              Column name to join in the right DataFrame.
+  -or, --onrigh TEXT              Column name to join in the right DataFrame -ol, --onleft TEXT              Column name to join in the left DataFrame,
-  -ol, --onleft TEXT              Column name to join in the left DataFrame -out, --output DIRECTORY        output directory where output file will be
-                                  written  [default: .]
+                                  it must be sorted to match the on_right columns -out, --output DIRECTORY        output directory where output file will be written  [default: .]
   -f, --force                     overwrite existing file